 While in nearby Stavelot, the Carnaval de la Laetare des Blancs-Moussis is renowned for its Lenten parade of a couple hundred local men clad in white monks’ robes and hoods with long red noses, making their way through the town throwing confetti and swinging at bystanders with inflated dried pig bladders.

-In Geraardsbergen on the first Sunday of Lent is the Tonnekensbrand.
-The mayor, councillors and aldermen are presented with a glass of wine with small live fish inside.
-They drink a mouthful and swallow a fish before pretzels are handed out, iconic of Christian symbolism.
+In Geraardsbergen, Tonnekensbrand occurs on the first Sunday of Lent.
+To mark the occasion, the mayor, councillors and aldermen are presented with a glass of wine, which has a small live fish inside.
+They drink a mouthful and swallow the fish before pretzels are handed out, iconic of Christian symbolism.

-You can read about carnival Belgian holidays in Expatica’s guide to celebrating Belgian carnival.
+You can read about carnival Belgian holidays in our guide to celebrating Belgian carnival.